ronaldvz/ronaldvz.github.com/README.markdown

 #TODO

- Find out how markdown works
+* Find out how markdown works
 * Create Jekyll templates to:
-**  create and display posts
+* Create and display posts